developmentAC/gradeAlert/README.md

 student7_gradebook.md,student_repos/grade-book-student7/
 ```

-After running `gradeAlert` on a `CSV` file, you can create an instant listing of gradebookfiles which are placed in `pairings.txt`.
+After running `gradeAlert` on a `CSV` file, you can create an instant listing of grade book files
+which are placed in `pairings.txt`.
 Please use the following bash command for this task.

 ```
 ls -l | cut -d " " -f 11 | sort | uniq > pairings.txt
 ```

 __Note: Be sure to remove all spaces in the `pairings.txt` file.__

-For his or her own requirements, the user is to modify this file, which is essentially a `csv` file that could be created by a spreadsheet such as [LibreOffice](https://www.libreoffice.org/) Calc.
-If the pairing file is not present when the option `-P` is invoked, then an error message will result and end the Grade-Alert execution.
+For his or her own requirements, the user is to modify this file, which is essentially a `csv`
+file that could be created by a spreadsheet such as [LibreOffice](https://www.libreoffice.org/)
+Calc.
+If the pairing file is not present when the option `-P` is invoked, then an error message
+will result and end the Grade-Alert execution.

 ###### Output
 The output of this copying-job is shown below.

 ```
 [+] Copying files into associated repositories